Chapter Text

 “We need light.”

-The words broke the silence that had surrounded them since they first went underground.
+The words broke the tense silence that had surrounded them since they entered.

 “I sense something ahead of us, but these tunnels diffuse its direction.”
 Raven’s clear voice echoed in the brick tunnels.
 She sounded uncertain.
 Worried.
-Sewer water splashed onto her pure white cloak.
+Sewer water dirtied her pure white cloak with every cautious step.

-Koriand’r had enviable confidence, walking beside her.
+Koriand’r had enviable confidence as she moved to walk by Raven’s side.
 “No matter, Raven.
 We’ll find it, and it won’t escape us again.”

 Roy snorted.
 “Kills?
 Hell, Vic, it shreds the body—there’s nothing left for identification!”

 “Yeah, Speedy, I know.”
 Victor was walking ahead of him so Joey couldn’t see his face, but he could imagine his rolling eyes.
-“I remember the coroner’s morgue.
-I still get sick thinking about it.”
+“I remember the coroner’s morgue too.
+I get sick just thinking about it.”

 Joey would rather not think about it at all.
-The medical examiner had shown them the bodies not long after the Titans first got the case this morning.
+The medical examiner had shown them the deceased not long after the Titans first got the case earlier that morning.
 He had almost vomited.
 He wasn’t like either of his parents.
 Blood and violence hurt him.
 The sight of human suffering hurt him.
-Monsters had brutally murdered four innocent people, and no one could catch them.
-There might be more hiding down here.
-The Titans had chased them into the sewers, then lost them in the stinking dark.
+The Titans had to stop this creature—or creatures—before they hurt anyone else.

 “Starfire’s right about one thing.
 It doesn’t matter what they are.
 We aren’t going to let them continue to kill.”
 Donna’s voice was firm.
 The magic light held in her palm glinted off her sparkling armor.